ruslanmv/ruslanmv.github.io/_posts/2020-09-16-creation-of-container.md

 ```

-Notice: that if the deamon of the docker is stopped you can start it  with the command
+Notice: that if the deamon of the docker is stopped, you can start it  with the command

 $ docker-machine start default